Wednesday, December 12, 2018

 Imagine if they re-edited South Park: Bigger, Longer & Uncut to a PG-13 and re-released it in theaters.
 You had to purchase a ticket to watch an edited version of South Park in a movie theater when you can get that exact same result on TV for free, and it probably won’t be as funny.

 If you’re really curious to see how a PG-13 version of Deadpool would play out, then I’d say Once Upon a Deadpool is worth at least a viewing.
-However, if you’re looking to introduce the character to people under 17, I guarantee you’ll have a much better time just showing them the original R-rated movies.
+However, if you’re looking to introduce the character to people under 17, I guarantee you’ll have a much better time just showing them the original R-rated movies or sneak-watch them when your parents aren't around.

 No comments: